 One implication of these results is that image abstraction is a much more complex issue than whether geometric shapes or photographs are used to construct the images.
 The degree to which symbols abstract reality probably depends upon the reality being depicted.
-Comparing Figures 2a with 2b and 3a with 3b suggests that the difference between the two B&B images (Figures 3a and 3b) may be greater than the two HomeD images (Figures 2a and 2b).
-However, in terms of decision quality, the statistical differences were the opposite: The difference in decision quality between the B&B images was not significant while the HomeD images produced a statistically significant difference.
-The "abstract" version of the B&B (Figure 2d), appears easier to view than the "realistic" version (Figure 2c), but there was no significant difference in decision quality.
-Likewise, a map such as the one photographed as the "realistic" image in the HomeD (Figure 2a) is an abstraction of reality and not an aerial photograph of the actual street layout of a locale.
+Comparing Figures 3.2a with 3.2b and 3.3a with 3.3b suggests that the difference between the two B&B images (Figures 3.3a and 3.3b) may be greater than the two HomeD images (Figures 3.2a and 3.2b).
+However, in terms of decision quality, the statistical differences were the opposite: The difference in decision quality between the B&B images was not significant, whereas the HomeD images produced a statistically significant difference.
+The abstract version of the B&B (Figure 3.3b), appears easier to view than the realistic version (Figure 3.3a), but there was no significant difference in decision quality.
+Likewise, a map such as the one photographed as the realistic image in the HomeD (Figure 3.2a) is an abstraction of reality and not an aerial photograph of the actual street layout of a locale.
 From the perspective of improving decision quality, perhaps image abstraction needs to be considered more along the lines of that used in abstracting text; that is, indicative, informative, and explicative abstracts (Cremmins, 1982).
 To the extent that this distinction is somewhat akin to that made between information and data, information systems researchers would seem particularly well suited to developing the notion of image abstraction from the perspective of improving decision quality.

 Transition also produced somewhat mixed results.
 Gradual transition resulted in better decision quality in the B&B task, but there was no statistically significant difference in decision quality between abrupt and gradual transition in the HomeD task.
 One possible explanation might be related to the dynamics of the situation.
-Animation such as that used in the HomeD task has been termed "stationary animation" as compared to animation that primarily involves change in the position of the objects (Harrison, 1993).
+Animation such as that used in the HomeD task has been termed "stationary animation," as compared to animation that primarily involves change in the position of the objects (Harrison, 1993).
 In the HomeD task, transition primarily involved changing the appearance of the objects.
 In the B&B task, however, transition involved changing the position of objects.
 Perhaps when change is integral to making a decision, gradual transition is more important than when change is incidental to selecting a decision.
 In the B&B task, viewing the change in the water level was integral to choosing from among the available alternatives.
 In the HomeD task, however, change may have been incidental to selecting the best place to rent.

-These results and the framework summarized in Figure 1 suggest a number of questions for future research.
+These results and the framework summarized in Figure 3.1 suggest a number of questions for future research.
 Questions regarding alterations were not considered in this study.
 The effects on decision quality of coloration and texturing, for example, remain to be investigated.
 Likewise, indirect manipulation was not a treatment level in this study.
 Other forms of image, transition, and interactivity also remain to be investigated.
 Based on the results of the study, image abstraction requires much greater attention than was given here.
-The results also suggest that the effects on decision quality of the relationship between the mix of animation technologies and the requirements of the task needs much more investigation.
+The results also suggest that the effects on decision quality of the relationship between the mix of animation technologies and the requirements of the task need much more investigation.
 For example, it was suggested that when change is integral to making a decision, transition may be more important than when change is incidental to selecting a decision.
 It is expected that consideration of these and related questions would constitute a program of research.